-The Cairns Region encompasses 4135 km2 of land on a narrow coastal strip between the Great Dividing Range and the Coral Sea.
-It extends approximately 180 km in length from the Bloomfield River in the north to the Eubenangee Swamp (near Mirriwinni) in the south.
+The Cairns Regional Council local government area encompasses 1687 km2 of land on a narrow coastal strip between the Great Dividing Range and the Coral Sea.
+It extends from the Eubenangee Swamp (near Mirriwinni) in the south to the Macalister Range (near Ellis Beach) in the north.

-The Russell, Mulgrave, Barron, Mowbray and Daintree Rivers are the main river systems within the region with the Bloomfield River forming the region’s northern boundary.
+The Russell, Mulgrave and Barron Rivers are the main river systems within the region.
 The region also includes a number of offshore islands: Snapper, Fitzroy, Green and the Frankland Islands.

 Cairns Regional Council was created in March 2008 following the amalgamation of the former Cairns City and Douglas Shire Councils.
+Douglas Shire de-amalgamated from Cairns on 1 January 2014.
 Read more about the history and heritage of the Cairns region.

 Our Community Profiles webpage contain more information about region's population and socio-demographic characteristics.

 Council has produced a handy guide to living, working and playing in the Cairns region.
 You can view an e-book version of the New Residents' Guide online.
 Hard copies are available from Council's Customer Service Centre in Cairns, at all Cairns Library branches and at many local real estate agents in the Cairns area.
 You can also request a hard copy by phoning Council on (07) 4044 3044 or email email@example.com.